-Most Common Types of Compensation to Seek After Motorcycle Accident
+Most Common Types of Compensation to Seek after a Motorcycle Accident

-- Medical treatment costs, including ambulance and emergency services, hospitalization, radiology, diagnostic testing, surgery, followup care, doctor visits, medication, and travel expenses to and from the hospital.
+- Medical treatment costs: These include ambulance and emergency services, hospitalization, radiology, diagnostic testing, surgery, follow-up care, doctor visits, medication, and travel expenses to and from the hospital.

-- Estimated future medical expenses when a motorcycle crash causes severe or catastrophic injuries that require lengthy rehabilitation or ongoing long-term care.
+- Estimated future medical expenses: You can claim this when a motorcycle crash causes severe or catastrophic injuries that require lengthy rehabilitation or ongoing long-term care.

-- Rehabilitation expenses, which can include multiple types of therapy that help accident victims recover lost body function or learn how to cope with severe or permanent injuries, such as physical therapy, occupational therapy, speech and language therapy, and behavioral therapy.
+- Rehabilitation expenses: These can include multiple types of therapy that help accident victims recover lost body function or learn how to cope with severe or permanent injuries, such as physical, occupational, speech, language, and behavioral therapy.

-- Lost wages for time missed from work as a result of the motorcycle crash, injuries, hospitalization, and healing time.
+- Lost wages: For the time missed from work due to injuries, hospitalization, and healing time after a motorcycle crash.

-- Estimated future lost wages when severe motorcycle accident injuries interfere with a person’s ability to return to their job or take on other employment.
+- Estimated future lost wages: Severe motorcycle accident injuries interfere with a person’s ability to return to their job or take on other employment.

-- Loss of household services when motorcycle accident injuries prevent a victim from completing tasks around the home they used to do such as lawn care, laundry, cooking, cleaning, and childcare.
+- Loss of household services: Motorcycle accident injuries may prevent a victim from performing tasks they used to do around the home, such as lawn care, laundry, cooking, cleaning, and childcare.

 - Pain and suffering.